wp-plugins/jquery-colorbox/readme.txt

 == Description ==

-Yet another Colorbox/Lightbox plugin for Wordpress.
+A Colorbox/Lightbox plugin for Wordpress.

 jQuery Colorbox features 11 themes from which you can choose.
 See [my website](http://www.techotronic.de/plugins/jquery-colorbox/theme-screenshots/).
 Works out-of-the-box with WordPress Galleries and [NextGEN Gallery](http://wordpress.org/extend/plugins/nextgen-gallery/)! (choose no effect in NextGEN settings)